Parkkeo1/SteadyHand/PROPOSAL.md

 By simulating mouse movements in place of the user (through the Windows C++ API), the program will automatically control in-game weapon recoil and maintain accurate aim without human error whenever the player fires a gun while playing Counter-Strike.
 More specifically, the user would be able to trigger the program's aim-assist by pressing a certain key (say Mouse1).

-Also, the program would (ideally) automatically load the appropriate weapon spray pattern by detecting which the gun the player has equipped real-time.
-To accomplish this, the program will use [Simple-Web-Server](https://github.com/eidheim/Simple-Web-Server)<sup>[[*]](#crow)</sup>, a HTTP requests library, and Valve's [game-state integration](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration) to receive JSON payloads from the CS:GO client containing real-time information about the player in-game.
+Also, the program would (ideally) automatically load the appropriate weapon spray pattern by detecting which the gun the player has equipped in real-time.
+Thus, whenever the user fires any gun in-game, the program would automatically compensate for the recoil using the correct pattern.

+To accomplish this, the program will use [Simple-Web-Server](https://github.com/eidheim/Simple-Web-Server)<sup>[[*]](#crow)</sup>, a HTTP requests library, and Valve's [game-state integration](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration) to receive JSON payloads from the CS:GO client that contain real-time information about in-game events, including the current gun equipped by the player.

 openFrameworks, more specifically its addons ofxGui and [ofxDatGui](https://braitsch.github.io/ofxDatGui/), will be used for the front-end interface of the program.
 The GUI will allow users to modify/view individual spray patterns, configure hotkeys for usage, and adjust other settings.<sup>[[*]](#gui)</sup> This GUI will be the "window" requirement of the project.

-###
+### My Prior Experience

+In the past, I have used CS:GO's game-state integration service to create an [in-game performance/statistics tracker](https://github.com/Parkkeo1/CS-Py) for players using Python, Flask, and SQL.

+In regards to Counter-Strike, I have 1300+ hours played in-game.

 #### Notes